asmeurer/blog/posts/tuples.markdown

 Now to start off, I want to say that I respect the hell out of David Beazley.
-The guy literally [wrote the book](http://www.dabeaz.com/cookbook.html) on Python, and he knows way more about Python than I ever well.
+The guy literally [wrote the book](http://www.dabeaz.com/cookbook.html) on Python, and he knows way more about Python than I ever will.
 He's also one of the most entertaining Python people you can
 [follow on Twitter](https://twitter.com/dabeaz).
 But hey, that doesn't mean I can't disagree sometimes.